 Please Note: Dogs are welcomed but limited to 1 per trip due to space, so please notify when booking that you would like to take your dog.

-With some of the most beautiful landscape and beaches to explore in Pembrokeshire and its' surrounding counties - why not take home some extra special photos from your trip?
-Let Andrea Jones, professional dog photographer, accompany you on your adventure.
-Andrea will tailor your pets' photo shoot to capture characterful images of your four legged friend enjoying the sights and smells of Wales.
-Whether your pooch is loaded and ready for action or takes a more laid back approach to their travels, Andrea will capture a varied selection of images to remind you of your visit for years to come.
+With some of the most beautiful landscape and beaches to explore in Pembrokeshire and its' surrounding counties - why not take home some extra special artwork from your trip?
+Let Andrea Jones, professional dog photographer, accompany you on an adventure to capture your four legged friend as they explore the sights and smells of West Wales.
+Her relaxed and stress free photo sessions are tailor made for each and every dog and are designed to capture their character and personality in truly original images.

-Coastal Cottages guests receive a £5 discount with an online booking code - please contact our Concierge Team for more information.
+Coastal Cottages guests are eligible for 10% discount on Traveler Session fees.
+Please contact our Concierge Team for more information.

 Babi-Beau offers the opportunity to create a huge variety of arts and crafts for all occasions, including jewellery making, t-shirt printing, woodwork, glass painting, sewing, mask-making, fabric painting and much more.
 Themed events, children’s parties, after school craft club and adult workshops are also on offer.
 Clothing printing services for individuals and groups, including printing children’s own designs and drawings onto t-shirts and sweatshirts, - great for present ideas!